How to clean a cast-iron skillet, according to experts | CNN Underscored

 How to restore and remove rust from a cast-iron pan

 Now that we’ve established that water, not soap, is the true enemy of cast iron, what can be done if a piece of cast-iron cookware has gone rusty?
-Well first, don’t panic.
+Well, first, don’t panic.

 “Cast iron can take a beating, so don’t be timid around it.
 Yes, there’s some chance you can mess up the seasoning, but that can be fixed.
-The pan itself will survive a lot of misuse, so go ahead and use it, no need to handle it like fine china,” Gritzer says.
+The pan itself will survive a lot of misuse, so go ahead and use it — no need to handle it like fine china,” Gritzer says.

 Feltman concurs, saying, “It’s incredibly easy to clean and care for cast iron.
 It’s impossible to ruin your pan.”
 This is true even if the dreaded rust makes an appearance: “We have rust erasers that can bring it back to life in the event water soaks in it,” Feltman says.